megakevin/end-point-blog/2024/02/key-takeaways-from-poodr.md

 24. Abstractions are generally much more stable than concretions.
 Because of this, **it is safer to depend on abstract classes** (e.g. interfaces and duck types) than on concrete ones.
 25. Avoid classes that have lots of dependencies.
 Any changes done to them produce a ripple effect of changes throughout the code base.
 Also, because of that, people will go through great lengths to try to avoid changing them.
 26. When thinking about dependents and likelihood of change, **the following are harmless**: 1.
 Classes with few dependents and low likelihood of change (e.g. specialized infrastructure interaction classes).
 2. Classes with few dependents and high likelihood of change (e.g. concrete classes that implement your app's domain logic).
 3. Classes with many dependents and low likelihood of change (e.g. interfaces and other abstractions).
-27. When thinking about dependents and likelihood of change, **the following is harmfull**: Classes with many dependents and high likelihood of change (e.g. concrete classes that are used throughout the code base).
+27. When thinking about dependents and likelihood of change, **the following is harmful**: Classes with many dependents and high likelihood of change (e.g. concrete classes that are used throughout the code base).

 ![Likelihood of change versus number of dependents](key-takeaways-from-poodr/likelihood-of-change-versus-number-of-dependents.png)